 That’s one incentive for many to stay on the right side of the lens.

-The other could be the fact that too many idiotic risks are taken in the pursuit of the mighty vainglorious selfie (people falling off cliffs, nearly getting mauled by wild animals, etc.) but we won’t judge all selfies as bad practice.
+The other is the fact that too many idiotic risks are taken in the pursuit of the mighty vainglorious selfie (people falling off cliffs, nearly getting mauled by wild animals, etc.) but we won’t judge all selfies as bad practice.

-Go Pro is an interesting option and a favourite especially among the adventurous sort who want their hands free as they dive and jump and swing and speed while they document their experience.
+Go Pro is a favourite especially among the adventurous sort who want their hands free as they dive and jump and swing and speed while they document their experience.

 So the amateur photographer has options and is free to express their creativity in the way they interpret their surroundings.